 Quick start

-2. Enter net sales, cost of goods sold, operating income, and net income from the income statement.
+- Enter net sales, COGS, operating income, and net income from the same income statement period.

 Best uses